SESYNC-ci/basic-Python-lesson/docs/_slides/svm.md

 ===

-The USDA ERS classifies the counties of the US with a set of 9 [Rurual-Urban Continuum Codes].
+The USDA ERS classifies the counties of the US with a set of 9 [Rural-Urban Continuum Codes].
 Joining these to the CBP attributes, and creating a binary "Metropolitan" class based on the the codes for urban-influenced areas, completes our dataset.